 On April 1, 2020, the U.S. Food and Drug Administration (FDA) issued a total recall and removal of Zantac, a common heartburn medication available in both prescription and over-the-counter (OTC) versions, from store shelves due to an unacceptably high cancer risk.
 Zantac (ranitidine) has been found to contain high levels of the cancer causing chemical N-nitrosodimethylamine (NDMA).
 NDMA is used in aviation and rocket fuel lubricants and it is also the by-product of several industrial processes, including gasoline refining and the treatment of wastewater containing nitrogen.
 NDMA is also used to induce carcinogenesis in lab rats for cancer research.
+If you or someone you love got cancer from NDMA, you may be entitled to compensation through a Zantac lawsuit.
+Our Hagerstown mass tort lawyer is here to helpl you recover damages.

 The exact cause of the NDMA contamination in Zantac and other generic heartburn medications is still under investigation.
 Although the FDA advisory states that the level of contamination is "low", the levels have been found to be between 3,000 and 26,000 times higher than what the agency has determined to be "safe".
 During the period in which Boerhinger Ingelheim and Sanofi manufactured and marketed Zantac, scientific research demonstrated a clear link between ranitidine, the active ingredient in Zantac, and NDMA.
 Specifically, when ranitidine comes into contact with water, it creates a chemical reaction that causes the formation of NDMA.